brimdata/zed/zng/docs/spec.md

 A line that begins with `#` is a control message and all other lines are values.

-### 4.1 ZNG Control Messages
+### 4.1 Control Messages

-ZNG control messages have one of four forms defined below.
+TZNG control messages have one of four forms defined below.

 Any line beginning with `#` that does not conform with the syntax described here is an error.
-When errors are encountered parsing ZNG, an implementation should return a corresponding error and allow ZNG parsing to proceed if desired.
+When errors are encountered parsing TZNG, an implementation should return a corresponding error and allow TZNG parsing to proceed if desired.

 ### 4.1.1 Type Binding

-A type binding has the following form:
+A TZNG type binding has the following form:
 ```
 #<type-tag>:<type-string>
 ```